Soxxes/ML_Flask_React_SampleApp/README.md

 ... this takes a few seconds.
 </br>

-Next, buil the Flask Backend:</br>
+Next, built the Flask Backend:</br>
 `$ mkdir backend`</br>

 Create a virtual environment:</br>